abhijitramesh/Attention/readme.md

 The Self-attention layer which focus on previous outputs.

 In addition to this the decoder also has feed-forward network to generate output sequence.

+## How all this works under the hood.

+The first step as usual would be to embed the words.

+Then we look at the word that we are focusing on and then score that word and relevant other words.

+The next step is to scale the score by

+ square-root(d <sub>k</sub>)

+ Then we do a softmax on these and then we multiply the softmax to the current score and add the resultant vectors up which would produce the self attention context vector.

+If we are judging the words based on the embedding this would only look at other similar words after scoring to improve this we need to make a modification.

+We create queries to each embedding this can be done by multiplying each embedding to a query matrix or passing through a query feed-forward neural network.

+Then we also create keys.

+The Scoring would be done by comparing the Queries and Keys.

+Then we scale the score by
+ square-root(d <sub>k</sub>)

+do a softmax and multiply the softmax score by the key.

+Then we add all the resultant vector up.